 The Lord reigns.
 He is in charge of events and history.
 In his sovereign love, by his Spirit, from a day of small beginnings, the temple was rebuilt.
 Now you can trust him to keep building and rebuilding his church from small beginnings by his Spirit.

-‘I pray that you may enjoy good health and all will go well with you...’
+In 3 John 1:2 it says, ‘I pray that you may enjoy good health and all may go well with you...’

 This seems a very good prayer to pray for family and friends this Christmas.